stolostron/compute-operator/README.md

 - `kustomize` (ver.
 4.2.0+)
 - access to a current ACM/MCE/OCM hub (TODO: provide more specific requirements)
 - access to a kcp instance

+## Unit Test
+To run a suite of unit tests using ginkgo, please refer to the documentation in the [Contributing Guide](CONTRIBUTING.md#pre-check-before-submitting-a-pr)

 ## Prepare your kubeconfigs

 To use this operator, you will need kubeconfigs for a managed hub cluster and a KCP workspace.